Disease/Disorder

 - Instrumented birth (forceps or vacuum extraction)

-Primary prevention includes early recognition of risk factors.
+Up to 71% of patients had no risk factor3 and 46-54% of cases occur in the absence of shoulder dystocia.4 Primary prevention includes early recognition of risk factors.
 Additionally, training programs emphasizing proper implementation of preventive obstetric maneuvers in response to complicated deliveries are recommended.

 Patho-anatomy/physiology